 - Yes judge.
 I do admit to shooting him.
 But only to teach him a lesson.

 - I know, son.
 But why didn’t you shoot her too?

 - This must be a terrible emotional strain for you, son, but don’t worry.
 Everything is going to be A-O.K.
-Here is my sentence: Just take her back to church and square it all up with Jesus; get your woman righteous again, then pray to the Lord that the next time your aim is better and you don’t miss that cheatin’ bastard’s sinful heart.
+Here is my sentence: Take her back to church and square it up with Jesus; get your woman righteous again, then pray to the Lord that the next time your aim is better, and you don’t miss that cheatin’ bastard’s sinful heart.